JeroenDMulder/predicting-PTSD-using-LGCM/README.md

-# Supplementary materials to Alting van Geusau, Matthijssen, and Mulder (under review)
+# Supplementary materials to Alting van Geusau, Mulder, and Matthijssen (under review)

 These online supplementary materials provide the R- and *lavaan*-code for preparing and analyzing the data, respectively.